 The trick is to choose the bycatch policy instruments creating the strongest direct incentives to reduce bycatch and to innovate plus combine this policy with a more basic R&D policy to foster bycatch-saving technical change.
-Much bycatch-saving technical change comes through the private sector in the form of LBD and trial-and-error at sea, but much also comes through public R&D such as turtle excluder devices or the replacement of J-hooks and squid bait by circle hooks and mackerel type bait for pelagic swordfish longlining to reduce sea turtle bycatch (Watson 2005).
+Much bycatch-saving technical change comes through the private sector in the form of LBD and trial and error at sea, but much also comes through public R&D such as turtle excluder devices or the replacement of J-hooks and squid bait by circle hooks and mackerel type bait for pelagic swordfish longlining to reduce sea turtle bycatch (Watson 2005).
 As is the case with sea turtles, circle hooks appear to decrease mortality of hooked sharks, because most individuals are externally hooked in the mouth or jaws, in contrast with J and tuna hooks (Watson et al. 2005, Carruthers et al. 2009, Campana et al. 2009, Alfonso et al. 2011).
 Circle hook capture is also associated with less internal injury and a higher chance of survival (Campana et al. 2009, Carruthers et al. 2009, Cosandey-Godin et al. In Press).

 Technology policy can help provide the optimal level of the public good, technical change.
-Private provision of knowledge, a public good, is insufficient to attain the social optimum, i.e. privately provided technical change will be insufficient because not all the benefits are realized by the innovating firms (vessels).
+Private provision of knowledge, a public good, is insufficient to attain the social optimum, i.e. privately provided technical change will be insufficient.
 Public and NGO involvement is required due to the external benefits, free riding incentives, and knowledge spillovers.
 The best approach is public-private-NGO partnerships.
 Given the intertwining of two market failures due to the bycatch and technology externalities (both are impure or pure public goods), the optimum technology and bycatch policies are designed in concert to reinforce both over the short and longer runs.

-An alternative to bycatch policy instruments that directly and immediately reduce bycatch is policies that recognize the induced and biased nature of the required innovations and that create incentives to directly and cost effectively reduce bycatch and that concomitantly create incentives to direct bycatch-saving technical change (Squires and Vestergaard in press 2013b).
+An alternative to bycatch policy instruments that directly and immediately reduce bycatch is policies that recognize the induced and biased nature of the required innovations and that create incentives to directly and cost effectively reduce bycatch and that concomitantly create incentives to direct bycatch-saving technical change.
 Technology policy is the second fundamental required component of bycatch policy, one that induces and finances research and development and recognizes that knowledge is under-provided and subject to free riding.
 Bycatch reducing technical change will be a fundamental component of EBFM because catch rights, even for bycatch, are insufficient to cover all species.

-6. BIODIVERSITY MITIGATION
+6. Biodiversity Mitigation